learntray/nextjs-supabase-learning-website/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the courses by modifying `pages/*` and `data/items.ts` accordingly.
 The pages auto-updates as you edit pages files.
-The endpoint `http://localhost:3000/learnapi/items` auto-updates as you edit data files.
+The endpoints  `http://localhost:3000/websiteapi/*` and `http://localhost:3000/learnapi/*` auto-updates as you edit data files.

-To learn more of how to develop the website you can check out [Next.js tutorial](https://nextjs.org/learn).
+To learn more of how to develop the website you can check out [Next.js tutorial](https://nextjs.org/learn) and [Supabase guides](https://supabase.com/docs).

 ### 4. Deployment

-To preview the project on the web you can use Vercel by creating an project on [Vercel website](https://vercel.com/).
-After creating the project you will also need to add previously setup environment variables from `.env` also in Vercel dashboard accordingly.
+To preview the project on the web you can use Vercel by creating an project on [Vercel website](https://vercel.com/) and project mentioned in 1. step on [Supabase website](https://supabase.com/).
+After creating the project you will also need to add previously setup environment variables from `.env` in Vercel dashboard accordingly.